Insecure Website (SSL Expired)

 Credit Blueprint Review

 Credit Blueprint was founded in 2011 by Carl Scaramuzza and is headquartered in King of Prussia, Pennsylvania, operating as a fully remote, nationwide credit repair and coaching firm.
 The company has maintained an A+ rating with the Better Business Bureau for what it claims to be ten consecutive years, though it is not BBB Accredited — a distinction that matters, since accreditation requires a separate application and annual fee beyond a letter rating.
 No third-party certifications from HUD, NFCC, or CDFI were found in available research.
-Coaches are described as certified credit specialists with a stated minimum of five years in mortgage or credit repair, though the specific certifying body is not publicly identified.
+Coaches are described as certified credit staff context with a stated minimum of five years in mortgage or credit repair, though the specific certifying body is not publicly identified.

 The company's core service combines credit bureau dispute filing with personalized one-on-one coaching.
 Clients receive bi-weekly sessions with a dedicated credit coach who builds a customized action plan targeting inaccuracies or unverifiable items across all three major bureaus — Equifax, Experian, and TransUnion.
 An online client portal lets clients track dispute progress in real time.
 The individual plan is $124 per month with no reported setup fee, while a joint plan for couples is priced at $199 per month.
 A free initial consultation is available before any commitment.
 One notable caveat: clients are expected to pay separately for their initial credit reports, which are not included in the monthly fee.